cfinke/Typo.js/README.md

 Typo.js is a JavaScript spellchecker that uses Hunspell-style dictionaries.
-Its main use is to allow Chrome extensions to perform client-side spellchecking.

 Usage
 =====